aws-amplify/amplify-hosting/FAQ.md

 ## Builds

 ### I do not see my repo in the list
+During application creation, the target repository may not show as a search result in the organization repository list if it hasn't been recently updated.

-If in the console during app creation you see a list of repos in your org but not the one you're searching for, it may be due to having a large number of repos and the target repo not having been recently updated.
-If this is the case, you can make an update to your repository and your repo should appear.
+This may occur if the organization has a large number of repositories.

+If this is the case, make an update to the repository and it should appear in the list.

 ### Build fails with _Cannot find module aws-exports_